 I am a registered member of the BACP and qualified with a Level 4 Therapeutic Counselling Diploma.

 I have done lots of additional training and have been volunteering with the NHS through their Recovery College where I co-facilitate psycho-educational and skills based courses.
 I work with a lot of people with (or symptoms of) personality disorders and who have experienced PTSD or complex trauma.
 I have co-facilitated courses on adult autism and ADHD, Sleep Hygiene, Suicide Prevention and Awareness, Moving on from Self-Harm and Understanding Depression and Anxiety.
 I have also worked closely with the LGBTQ+ community and adolescents.

 My previous counselling placement was with a charity called Women In Prison (https://www.womeninprison.org.uk/) working alongside probation, and with clients who had experienced mainly sexual trauma, domestic violence and addiction.

 I was previously part of a therapeutic music group through my local drug and alcohol service and believe in therapy not only being about just talking, but communicating our experiences in whatever way feels best and easiest for you.

-I now work with the Charity "Mind" and with the NHS as part of their Mental Health Integrated Care System, offering mental health support in community services.
+I now work with the Charity "Mind" and within the NHS as part of their Mental Health Integrated Community Service, offering mental health support for people in primary care.
 Although I work with a lot of people who have "been through the mental health system" and may have been given a diagnosis or have been "treated", I don't see people as labels, but in a holistic and individual manner.